Pobjeda

 Pobjeda (Пoбjeдa, /sh/, lit.
-"The Victory") (MNSE: NIPO) is a Montenegrin daily newspaper.
-Having been published for 75 years, it is the oldest Montenegrin newspaper still in circulation; in the media, it is also the oldest Montenegrin active publication.
+'The Victory') is the Montenegrin national daily newspaper.
+Having been published for 80 years, it is the oldest Montenegrin newspaper still in circulation, as well as the oldest Montenegrin active publication.
 Until September 1997, it was the only daily newspaper printed in Montenegro.
 On 21 May 2010, the newspaper dropped the Cyrillic script in favour of the Latin script.